CleverCloud/documentation/content/changelog/2024-02-22-postgresql-pgvector-support.md

 excludeSearch: true
 ---

-PostgreSQL databases managed by Clever Cloud come with [lots of extensions activated by default](/doc/addons/postgresql/#default-extensions).
+PostgreSQL databases managed by Clever Cloud come with [lots of extensions enabled by default](/doc/addons/postgresql/#default-extensions).
 There are also [some you can ask for](/doc/addons/postgresql/#on-demand-extensions), and we'll set them up, like `pg_cron`, `pgtap` or `timescaledb`.

-Recently, some customers also asked us a `pgvector` support, needed for specific (AI) workloads.
-So we started to work on it and integrated this extension to our workflow.
-We are now able to provide it on-demand.
+We recently noticed an increased interest from our clients in supporting the `pgvector` extension, needed for specific (AI) workloads.
+To answer these needs, we've packaged it and are now able to provide it on-demand.

-So if you need `pgvector`, just raise a ticket to our support team through [the Console Ticket Center](https://console.clever-cloud.com/ticket-center-choice).
-And if there is any other extension you need, feel free to ask, we will check how easy it is for us to provide it.
+If you need `pgvector`, open a ticket to our support team through [the Console Ticket Center](https://console.clever-cloud.com/ticket-center-choice).
+If you need any other extension, feel free to ask, we will try our best to respond to your use-case.

 - Learn more about `pgvector` [on GitHub](https://github.com/pgvector/pgvector) {{< icon "github" >}}